XoopsDocs/gwiki-tutorial/book/5userside02.md

-# 5.0 The User Side
+# 5.2 Footnotes, Citations and References